leeprky/cybercordtheme-transparent/README.md

 If you want your server list at the top use https://github.com/DiscordStyles/HorizontalServerList

 On Windows The corners still have borders so if you want to, download this, https://www.nirsoft.net/utils/winexp.html.
-Then select discord in the list and go to style and tick off WS_DLGFRAME & WS_BORDER.
+Then select discord in the list and go to style and tick off WS_DLGFRAME, WS_BORDER & WS_THICKFRAME.

 ## license